Yes, I once considered running for Congress (after watching Season One of House of Cards).

-The best the government can and should do now is prosecute criminals involved in any schemes using cryptocurrencies.
+The best the government can and should do now is to prosecute criminals involved in any schemes using cryptocurrencies.

-I’m not making many recommendations here since the technology for doing these things is evolving proactively (just like the internet did between 1994 and 2018) and will happen organically.
+I’m not making many recommendations here since the technology for doing these things is evolving proactively (just like the Internet did between 1994 and 2018) and will happen organically.

 BUT, regulation needs to get serious on CRIMINAL activity with cryptocurrencies.
 This will lead to mass adoption.

 Which will lead to a serious understanding of how data-based currencies can help solve problems in the economy .

 These are just a few items.